wolfSSL/documentation/wolfSSH/src/chapter05.md

 invalid password
 invalid public key
 ```
-The library indicates only _success_ or _failure_ to the client, the specific failure type is only used for logging.
-The library will also indicate _partial-success_ to the client, necessitating an additional authentication.
+The server indicates _success_ or _failure_ to the client, the specific
+failure type is only used for logging.
+There is a special success and failure
+response the callback can return to the library, _partial-success_.
+This means
+the authentication type was successful, but another authentication type is
+still required to fully authenticate.
+The server will send a user
+authentication failure message with the partial-success flag set to client.

 ```
 WOLFSSH_USERAUTH_SUCCESS